 - If you plan to visit the Wildlife Sanctuary, buy tickets and fix up vehicle only with registered forest vehicles.
 There are a lot of agents posing as ‘real forest guys’ outside the fort charging much more.

 - Do not write or scratch the stones of the fort.
-It is a heritage site since hundreds of years.
-Let’s preserve it.
+It is a heritage site since many years so let us do our bit to preserve it.

 - Do not pluck flowers from flower bed of the fort pathway.
 Let us keep it beautiful the way it is.